 Click to enlarge and see objects

-After 1927
+After 1927 renovations

-Firehouse.
 Third firehouse (1938-1997).
 8390 Main St. "the lantern on the roof is a close copy of the lantern on Doughoregan Manor."
 [HABS report HERE].
 Now: Wine Bin with it's own adjacent parking lot.

 Fire department and transit terminal (trolley) Ellicott City 1944

-Aubergine by Jan Kirsh 2018
+'Aubergine' sculpture by Jan Kirsh 2018 infront of third firehouse

 Firehouse since 1998 - Ellicott City Volunteer Fire Department 4150 Montgomery Road (by Rt 29 exit and Old Columbia Rd into Main St. EC).
 Large model train display for Christmas every year.